codefresh-io/cap-docs.codefresh.io/_docs/pipelines/concurrency-limit.md

 Argo Workflows has a synchronization mechanism to limit parallel execution of specific workflows or templates within workflows, as required.
 The mechanism enforces this with either semaphore or mutex synchronization configurations.

-CSDP supports an additional level of concurrency synchronization, with selectors, for both workflows and templates.
+CSDP supports an additional level of concurrency synchronization, with _selectors_, for both workflows and templates.

-Selectors enable access to standard k8s objects such as `annotations`, `labels`, or `parameters` supporting dynamic values and templating. flexible concurrency configurations for parallel executions of workflows or templates within workflows.
+Selectors enable access to all workflow properties such as `annotations`, `labels`, or `parameters` using Go template formats.
+Selector-based concurrency configurations support parallel executions of workflows or templates within workflows.
 And equally important, selectors work with both semaphore and mutex synchronization configurations.

-The examples in this article are for semaphore synchronization configurations.
+This article has examples for semaphore synchronization configurations.

 Semaphore synchronization is configured in the `ConfigMap`, which is referenced from workflows or templates within workflows.